Gaussian Latent Representations for Uncertainty Estimation using Mahalanobis Distance in Deep Classifiers: Experiments

 \textbf{Classification Results.} \method achieves results competitive to state-of-the-art, only 1\% below the top method Deep ensemble~\cite{lakshminarayanan2017simple} whose score comes at the cost of training and inference on several models.
 Note that both \method accuracies, the softmax probability and the \gls{md}-based one are close.
 A finer analysis of the accuracy shows that the slight difference in accuracy with the \gls{md}-based classification occurs on samples the network is uncertain about: \method achieves top accuracy on high-confidence predictions (above 80\% and 90\% confidence) and the accuracy slightly decreases for lower-confidence predictions.
 See Appendix.~\ref{app:accuracy} for an extended analysis.

 \textbf{Calibration Results.} \method is competitive with state-of-the-art SNGP~\cite{liu2020simple} and Deep Ensembles.
-When training on FashionMNIST, one source of ECE error is MAPLE's under-confidence on the accuracy range below 80\%.
-This is visible in the calibration plot (Fig.~\ref{fig:calibration}) where the curve goes above the ideal calibration: the confidence is lower than the accuracy.
-This is typical of the scenario where the inter-class representations are widely spread out.
-Even though a sample falls closest to its ground-truth centroid, their inter-distance remains high, which decreases the confidence.
-The sample is then correctly classified, but with a low confidence.
-Note that while optimal calibration is the gold-standard, MAPLE's under-confidence still makes it more compliant with hazardous applications than other methods that make over-confident predictions, which can be disastrous.
-On CIFAR10, all methods are well-calibrated, except for the overconfident MC-Dropout, which explains its high ECE score.
-When the accuracy is below 0.4, baseline methods become overconfident whereas \method is closer to optimal calibration and achieves the best \gls{ece} score.
+The calibration plot for CIFAR10 and CIFAR100 and shown in Fig.~\ref{fig:calibration}.
+On CIFAR10, all methods are well-calibrated, except for MC-Dropout that is overconfident in its predictions, which explains its high ECE score.
+When the accuracy is below 0.4, baseline methods become overconfident, whereas \method is closer to optimal calibration and achieves the best \gls{ece} score.